needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 This event will only trigger once a viewpoint change has happened.
 Currently, when the volume is first created, this event will not trigger.

+`OnImmersionChanged` An event that is triggered when the user turns  the **Digital Crown** to change the immersion level.
+The VolumeCamera must be set to **Unbounded** **Mode** and the **Immersion Style** must be set to **Progressive** in Project Settings.

+When the user rotates the dial, this event provides a decimal value in the range [0, 1] indicating the amount of immersion.
+A value of 1.0 means full, 100% immersion and the app will behave as if it had been set to **Full** immersion style.

+> [!NOTE]
+> Apple visionOS 2.0 added support for the `ImmersionChanged` event.
+This event is not available in earlier visionOS versions.
+Refer to  [onImmersionChange](https://developer.apple.com/documentation/swiftui/view/onimmersionchange(_:)) for additional information.

 <a id="volume-camera-window-configuration-assets"></a>
 ## Volume Camera Window Configuration assets